KacperKoza343/human-protocol/README.md

 HUMAN is a permissionless protocol to facilitate the exchange of HUMAN work, knowledge, and contribution.
 Using HUMAN, individuals, organizations or businesses can either create or complete tasks.
 These are tasks that cannot typically be automated or completed by a machine.
 The types of work that are currently being completed using the HUMAN Protocol are:

 * [Data labeling](https://app.humanprotocol.org/) - HUMAN is currently being used to label raw image data which can subsequently be used to train Machine Learning algorithms.
-Last month over 20 Million images were labeled by HUMAN workers: [HUMAN Escrow Scanner](https://dashboard.humanprotocol.org/)
-* [IMOO](https://www.humanprotocol.org/imoo) - An on-chain oracle for decentralized prediction markets
-* [POH](https://www.humanprotocol.org/proof-of-humanity) - A system that brings bot-blocking applications on-chain
+* HuFi - HuFi allows for the streamlined deployment of market-making bots, to launch campaigns and market make in a safe, transparent way.
 * …

-### Documentation

-For a more detailed description of the HUMAN Protocol architecture and vision see [here](https://tech-docs.humanprotocol.org/)

 ### Description

 As part of our efforts to increase open source contributions we have consolidated all our codebase into a single monorepo.
 This monorepo provides an easy and reliable way to  build applications that interact with the HUMAN Protocol.
 It has been designed so that it can be extended to meet the requirements of a wide variety of blockchain application use-cases involving human work or contribution.
 We have also included various example applications and reference implementations for the core infrastructure components that make up the HUMAN Protocol.

+### Documentation

+For a more detailed description of the HUMAN Protocol architecture and vision see [here](https://docs.humanprotocol.org/human-tech-docs)

 ### Contributing to this repository

+If you're looking to contribute, check out our active projects and see where you can lend a hand:
+* Contributions: Explore our [Contribution Projects](https://github.com/orgs/humanprotocol/projects/20) for areas where you can contribute.
+* Bug Bounty Program: Security is a top priority for us.
+If you've discovered a security vulnerability, we encourage you to let us know through our [Bug Bounty Program](https://github.com/humanprotocol/bugbounty).
+Your efforts in making our project more secure are greatly appreciated, and rewards may be available for eligible reports.

-The contribution guidelines are as per the CONTRIBUTING.MD file.
+You can find contribution guidelines in CONTRIBUTING.MD file.

+### Roadmap

+For those interested in the latest advancements and contributions from our core team, our [Core Project](https://github.com/orgs/humanprotocol/projects/20) is the place to be.
+Here, you can keep up with the progress, milestones, and updates directly from our dedicated team members.

 ### Project Structure